Abuhaneeph/Rezacles/README.md

- ### Rez users that registered without referral ID, C.O.A will served as the Uplines in Five Generation
+ ### Rez users that registered without referral ID, C.O.A will served as the Uplines in all the Five Generation

 ***
 Rez  |1st Upline  | 2nd Upline | 3rd Upline | 4th Upline | 5th Upline